Nikita868/PSYC9015---Nonlinear-time-series-analysis/6_Entropy/readme.md

 - **Ent_Symbolic**, Used to calculate the Symbolic Entropy of a time series.
 - **Ent_Permu**, Used to calculate the Permutation Entropy of a time series using a log of base 2.
 - **Ent_MS_Plus**, Used to calculate the Refined Composite Multiscale Sample Entropy, Composite Multiscale Entropy, Multiscale Entropy, Multiscale Fuzzy Entropy, and Generalized Multiscale Entropy of a time series.
+- **Entropy_codes** - sample code to use the entropy functions using sample data included in this folder.

 COPYRIGHT